-- 69. The Global Mercury Assessment: Sources, Emissions, Releases and Environmental Transport (UNEP, 2013) states that total global atmospheric emissions of mercury from human activity in 2010 were estimated to be approximately 1960 (1010-4070) tonnes/year.
-Based on a less exhaustive database, quantified anthropogenic releases to water from point sources are estimated at 185 (42.6-582) tonnes/year, and releases from contaminated sites to water are estimated at 8.3-33.5 tonnes/year.
-Recent inventories for mercury releases to other environmental media, land and waste are not available. - 70.
-A brief overview of the global emissions, extracted from (UNEP, 2013), is provided in this section order to assist those developing national inventories to put their results into an overall global perspective.
-The estimated anthropogenic releases of mercury to the atmosphere by sector are shown in Table 3-1. - 71.
-As shown, artisanal and small-scale gold mining emissions are, in the 2010 inventory, the major source of emissions to air, at 727 tonnes per year. - 72.
-Coal burning is still a major source of emissions, responsible for some 475 tonnes of mercury emissions to air annually, compared with around 10 tonnes from combustion of other fossil fuels.
-According to the inventory, more than 85% of these emissions are from coal burning in power generation and industrial uses. - 73.
-Other major mercury sources to the air are the (large-scale) production of non-ferrous metals (such as gold, zink, copper and lead), cement production, waste handling of mercury-added products and contaminated sites. - 74.
-Geographically, about 40 percent of global anthropogenic releases of mercury to the atmosphere are emitted in East and Southeast Asia.
-Other major contributors are Sub-Saharan Africa (16 percent) and South America (13 percent); the latter two primarily due to artisanal and small-scale gold mining. - 75.
-As regards releases from point sources to water, the major quantified contributions were from the non-ferrous metal production sector and from waste handling of mercury-added products.
+54. The Global Mercury Assessment: Sources, Emissions, Releases and Environmental Transport (UNEP, 2013) states that total global atmospheric emissions of mercury from human activity in 2010 were estimated to be approximately 1960 (1010 - 4070) tonnes/year.
+Based on a less exhaustive database, quantified anthropogenic releases to water from point sources are estimated at 185 (42.6 - 582) tonnes/year, and releases from contaminated sites to water are estimated at 8.3 - 33.5 tonnes/year.
+Recent inventories for mercury releases to other environmental media, land and waste are not available.

+55. A brief overview of the global emissions, extracted from (UNEP, 2013), is provided in this section order to assist those developing national inventories to put their results into an overall global perspective.
+The estimated anthropogenic releases of mercury to the atmosphere by sector are shown in Table 3-1.

+56. As shown, artisanal and small-scale gold mining emissions are, in the 2010 inventory, the major source of emissions to air, at 727 tonnes per year.

+57. Coal burning is still a major source of emissions, responsible for some 475 tonnes of mercury emissions to air annually, compared with around 10 tonnes from combustion of other fossil fuels.
+According to the inventory, more than 85% of these emissions are from coal burning in power generation and industrial uses.

+58. Other major mercury sources to the air are the (large-scale) production of non-ferrous metals (such as gold, zink, copper and lead), cement production, waste handling of mercury-added products and contaminated sites.

+59. Geographically, about 40 percent of global anthropogenic releases of mercury to the atmosphere are emitted in East and Southeast Asia.
+Other major contributors are Sub-Saharan Africa (16 percent) and South America (13 percent); the latter two primarily due to artisanal and small-scale gold mining.

+60. As regards releases from point sources to water, the major quantified contributions were from the non-ferrous metal production sector and from waste handling of mercury-added products.
 Releases to water from artisanal and small-scale gold mining are not quantified individually, but are likely a major source.

-Table 3-1 Summary of Global anthropogenic emissions to the atmosphere in 2010 by sector (UNEP, 2013).